saucelabs/sauce-docs/docs/error-reporting/workflow-integrations/issue-tracking/jira.md

 Note: If you refer to an attribute within a custom field with the $attribute  syntax, but are not seeing the attribute populated within the field in Jira, make sure you've added this attribute to your Project Settings configuration under Attributes.
 See [here](/error-reporting/project-setup/attributes/).

 ## Required Fields
 Backtrace requires the following fields, and automatically populates them based on your settings.
-You can override the content of any of these settings by specifying their value in the appropriate Backtrace Jira config setting, or by specifying it as a Custom Field
+You can override the content of any of these settings by specifying their value in the appropriate Backtrace Jira configuration setting, or by specifying it as a Custom Field.

 It is important to ensure that these fields are specified properly, as the Jira API will reject any request that has invalid fields or missing required fields.